epigen/CellWhisperer/README.md

 1. Prepare your dataset (see [guidelines below](#dataset_format_guidelines))
 2. Place it in `<PROJECT_ROOT>/resources/<dataset_name>/read_count_table.h5ad`
 3. Go to `cellwhisperer/src/cellxgene_preprocessing` and run the pipeline: `snakemake --use-conda --conda-frontend conda -c  <number of cores> --config 'datasets=["<dataset_name>"]'`
-   - This runs much faster if you have a GPU available.
+   - This runs much faster if you have a GPU (4GB VRAM are enough) available.
 If you don't have one, make sure to compensate with a substantial number of CPU cores (e.g. 32 or more)
    - Depending on your dataset, you might also require a substantial amount of RAM (e.g. your dataset size times 2)
-   - We use GPT-4 or Mixtral to condense the CellWhisperer-generated cluster captions into brief titles.
+   - We use the GPT-4 API or a local Mixtral model (GPU with 40GB VRAM recommended) to condense the CellWhisperer-generated cluster captions into brief titles.
 Set the environment variable `OPENAI_API_KEY` if you want to use the GPT-4, otherwise Mixtral is used.
 4. Use the newly created file `/path/to/cellwhisperer/results/<dataset_name>/cellwhisperer_clip_v1/cellxgene.h5ad` to host a CELLxGENE Explorer instance:
   - `cellxgene launch -p 5005  --debug --host 0.0.0.0 --max-category-items 500 --var-names gene_name /path/to/cellwhisperer/results/<dataset_name>/cellwhisperer_clip_v1/cellxgene.h5ad`

-### Self-host the AI models (GPU highly recommended)
+### Self-host the AI models (GPU with 24GB VRAM highly recommended)

 For your convenience, the CellWhisperer-integrated `cellxgene` server will access our API for AI functionalities.
 If you instead want to run the AI models locally follow these instructions: